 Core Rate Limiting Algorithms & Theory

 Core Rate Limiting Algorithms & Theory form the mathematical and architectural foundation of modern API control planes.
+This reference is written for backend engineers, platform teams, and frontend leads who must choose, implement, and operate a throttling strategy that holds under real load.
 Rate limiting is a deterministic enforcement mechanism that governs request throughput, prevents resource exhaustion, and guarantees fair usage across multi-tenant environments.
 Unlike heuristic throttling, which applies coarse-grained backpressure based on system load, algorithmic rate limiting requires precise state management, predictable decay functions, and strict temporal boundaries.
-Platform teams must align these mechanisms with engineering workflows from day one to ensure predictable latency, enforceable SLAs, and resilient traffic shaping under adversarial or viral load conditions.
+Once an algorithm is chosen, the operational side — headers, metrics, and alerting — lives in the Observability & Operations reference; this guide focuses on the algorithms themselves.
 The foundational dichotomy between Fixed Window vs Sliding Window counting paradigms dictates the baseline accuracy and memory footprint of any rate limiting deployment.

 Window-based algorithms segment time into discrete intervals, tracking request counts against a predefined threshold.
 The choice of window topology directly impacts boundary behavior, state complexity, and enforcement precision.